 How Do Our Bodies Use CBD?

 CBD is one of the various cannabinoids in the cannabis plant.
-As it turns out, it’s also been shown in studies dating back to 1988 that humans have a THC (tetrahydrocannabinol), we can uncover their exact role and response in the body.that are equipped specifically to produce and receive cannabinoids.
-When the cannabinoids of the plant are isolated, as is often the case with CBD and
+As it turns out, it’s also been shown in studies dating back to 1988 that humans have a built-in network of receptors that are equipped specifically to produce and receive cannabinoids.
+When the cannabinoids of the plant are isolated, as is often the case with CBD and THC (tetrahydrocannabinol), we can uncover their exact role and response in the body.

-THC wasin 1964 by Raphael Mechoulam.
-The isolation of CBD came earlier, but when Mechoulam discovered THC, he had also isolated CBD to .
+THC was isolated and identified in 1964 by Raphael Mechoulam.
+The isolation of CBD came earlier, but when Mechoulam discovered THC, he had also isolated CBD to compare and contrast the effects.
 What he uncovered was that THC was the sole chemical responsible for creating the cannabis-related high, while CBD creates a different response.

 CBD has the power to be an analgesic, or inflammation reducing, and an anxiolytic, an anxiety-reducer.
-Studies suggest that it can be anof generalized anxiety disorder, panic disorder, social anxiety disorder, obsessive-compulsive disorder and post-traumatic stress disorder.
+Studies suggest that it can be an effective treatmentof generalized anxiety disorder, panic disorder, social anxiety disorder, obsessive-compulsive disorder and post-traumatic stress disorder.

-The few studies that do exist have shown the possibility that introducing cannabinoids into the body can result in a reduction of symptom severity or even.
+The few studies that do exist have shown the possibility that introducing cannabinoids into the body can result in a reduction of symptom severity or even slow the progression of diseases.
 This is important for anxiety and stress since they are controlled and induced by the brain.
-When or there is an imbalance of mood-controlling chemicals, stress and anxiety occurs.
-Preclinical trials have shown that CBD reacts with neurochemicals, namely .
+When neurotransmitters are disrupted or there is an imbalance of mood-controlling chemicals, stress and anxiety occurs.
+Preclinical trials have shown that CBD reacts with neurochemicals, namely serotonin.
 By introducing the CBD cannabinoids into the body, the brain may have the opportunity to re-establish the necessary balance to keep us happy and healthy.

 Finding the Right CBD for Anxiety and Stress